|Type of Innovation expenditure by enterprises, 2016 and 2018|

 The total spend on innovation activities in Ireland was almost €5.5bn in 2018, an increase of 18.2% on the 2016 figure of €4.6bn.
 The main driver for this increase was a 39.4% rise in expenditure for in-house Research and Development (R&D) from €2.2bn in 2016 to €3.0bn in 2018.
 This was the highest share of spend and accounted for 55.6% of all innovative expenditure.

 Acquisition of machinery, equipment and software at €1.1bn represented 20.7% of total spend.

 The acquisition of external R&D at €853.3m represented 15.6% of total spend.
 This involved enterprises contracting-out R&D to public or private research organisations or to other enterprises.

-Please note, care should be taken in interpreting the results from the Community Innovation Survey (published as Innovation in Irish Enterprises) as those enterprises who confirmed they had innovative activity, their spend represented 1.6% of their turnover and this low expenditure level can lead to volatility in the results over time.
+Please note, care should be taken in interpreting the results from the Community Innovation Survey (published as Innovation in Irish Enterprises).
+The spend of those enterprises who confirmed they had innovation activity represents 2.8% of their turnover.
+This low expenditure level can lead to volatility in results over time.
 See Figure 1 and Headline table.

 Service enterprises' spend on in-house R&D accounted for 41.0% of total innovation expenditure